nomadbsd/handbook/handbook.md

 If you are using a USB 3.X port, try to use a USB 2.X port instead.
 <a name="ts_graphics"></a>
 ### Graphics
+<a name="ts_gfxdetect_crash"></a>
+#### Automatic graphics card detection crashes the system
+If the graphics driver detection crashes the system, you can use a non-accelerated fallback driver (VESA or SCFB) by disabling the automatic detection in the boot menu.
+Press `g` or `7` to toggle it.

 <a name="ts_ati_amd"></a>
 #### ATI/AMD
 If you are booting a system with ATI/AMD graphics via UEFI, you might